-After I received my BBB, earlier this week, I was absolutely keen on using the Programmable Realtime (execution) Unit (or PRU), which is included in the main ARM-CPU of the BBB.
-But I soon realised that this is absolutely no fun topic to start with, especially if you are new to programming or embedded architectures.
-So this is an official warning: IF YOU ARE NEW TO EMBEDDED HARDWARE, DO NOT START WITH PRU PROGRAMMING!
-Start with something, that is more fun, easier to learn and where you can actually see the progress you made.
-Because PRU programming might be pretty frustrating in the beginning and there is almost no community support or tutorials.
+After receiving my BBB earlier this week, I was absolutely keen on using the Programmable Real-time (execution) Unit (or PRU), which is included in the main ARM-CPU of the BBB.
+But I soon realized that this is absolutely not a fun topic to start with, especially, if you are new to programming or embedded architectures.
+PRU programming can be pretty frustrating in the beginning and there is almost no community support or tutorials.
 But I’ll try to cover the topic as good as I can.
-Let’s get started.
+Let’s get started!

 What you will need

-Well a BeagleBone Black you might say, and yes, you will need one.
-But you will also need some (at least rudimental) C skills (or a good skillset in a similar language) and you should know what an assembler is.
-Also some linux skills (nothing too special) are needed.
-But I don’t want to scare you too much for now, you will be scared enough when you see TI’s TRM for the first time!
+Well, a BeagleBone Black you might say, and yes, you will need one.
+But you will also need some (at least rudimental) C skills (or a good skillset in a similar language) and you should know what assembler is.
+You’ll also need some basic Linux skills (nothing too special).

-What I want to do in this series is to provide a good starting point to PRU programming and to get you up and running, so you can create your own realtime applications, without having to read thousands of pages.
-But this will be a very basic guide, and I will not cover how the hardware works, I will just show you how to get your first realtime application running.
+What I want to do in this series is to provide a good starting point to PRU programming and to get you up and running so you can create your own real-time applications without having to read hundreds of pages.
+But this will be a very basic guide and I will not cover how the hardware works.
+I will just show you how to get your first real-time application running.
 So by the end of this series you should be able to write simple realtime applications.

 About the hello world example

-I’ll guide you through the steps of creating a basic wave generator.
+I’ll guide you through the steps of creating a basic waveform generator.
 While this might sound like too much for a hello world example, I couldn’t think of a better way of showing you what it means to work with a realtime system.
-And this example might also be extended, so you can build your own hardware function generator for testing and prototyping.
+And this example might also be extended so you can build your own hardware function generator for testing and prototyping.